SINTEF/dlite/doc/storage_plugins.md

 ```

 Alternatively, you can open a storage in a `with`-statement.
-This is the preferred way, since it ensures that the storage
+This is the preferred way, since it ensures that the storage is closed after use.

 ```python
     >>> with dlite.Storage("json", "newfile.json", options="mode=w") as s: